Heat Stroke

 • Certain dog breeds (like Bulldogs, Pugs, Shih Tzus) and dogs with specific health conditions (overweight, elderly, heart disease, respiratory disorders) are more susceptible to heat stroke and heat exhaustion.

-• Heat stress can rapidly escalate into heat exhaustion and eventually, potentially lethal heat stroke.
-Dogs exhibit signs of distress, intense panting, disorientation, vomiting, and seizures during these stages.
+• Heat stress can rapidly escalate into heat exhaustion and, eventually, potentially lethal heat stroke.
+During these stages, dogs exhibit signs of distress, intense panting, disorientation, vomiting, and seizures.

 • Common dog behaviors during heat stress include seeking shade, moving towards a water source, refusing to move, heavy panting, drooling, disorientation, vomiting, and, in severe cases, collapse or seizure.

 • If a dog's temperature is above 104°F (40°C), it's a medical emergency that needs immediate action.
-Moving the dog to a cooler area, providing cool water, and cooling the dog with water are advised.
-Forcing the dog to drink, using ice-cold water, or covering the dog with wet towels can cause further harm.
+It is advised to move the dog to a cooler area, provide cool water, and gently cool the dog with cool (but not too cold) water.
+Forcing the dog to drink, using ice-cold water, or covering the dog completely with a wet towel can cause further harm.
+Only place a wrung-out towel on the stomach, paws, and chest.

 • After initial cooling measures, a vet should examine the dog for any internal damage or complications that may not be immediately apparent.

-• The best way to protect a dog from heat stroke is prevention: providing plenty of fresh water, access to shade, avoiding strenuous exercise during hot periods, watching for signs of distress, and never, ever leaving a dog in a parked car.
+• The best way to protect a dog from heat stroke is prevention: providing plenty of fresh water and access to shade, avoiding strenuous exercise during hot periods, watching for signs of distress, and never, ever leaving a dog in a parked car.